 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss methodology, which will result in more timely recognition of credit losses.
-ASU 2016-13 is effective for annual reporting periods, and interim periods within those years, beginning after December 15, 2019.
+ASU 2016-13 is effective for annual reporting periods, and interim periods, beginning after December 15, 2019.
 In November 2018, the FASB issued Accounting Standards Update No. 2018-19-Codification Improvements to Topic 326, Financial Instruments-Credit Losses.
 The amendments clarify that receivables arising from operating leases are not within the scope of Subtopic 326-20.
-We are currently in the process of evaluating the impact of the adoption of ASU 2016-13 and ASU 2018-19 on our consolidated financial statements.
+In November 2019, the FASB issued ASU 2019-11, Codification Improvements to Topic 326.
+Among other things, the amendments clarify the reference for purchased financial assets with credit deterioration in a business combination to ASC 326-20.
+The amendments have the same effective dates as ASU 2016-13 (Topic 326) for entities that have not yet adopted that standard.
+We are currently in the process of evaluating the impact of the adoption of ASU 2019-11 and do not expect any material impact on our consolidated financial statements as a result of adopting the new standard.